opensafely-core/airlock/docs/how-tos/respond-to-returned-request.md

 ## Comments

 Navigate to each of your file groups to view comments from the output checkers.
-You should add comments to respond to any questions or requests for information.
+You should add comments [formatted as needed](../reference/formatting-comments.md), to respond to any questions or requests for information.
 Note that your comments will not be visible to output checkers until you have submitted the request again for review

 ![Tree for a returned request](../screenshots/returned_request_comments.png)